osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 using sessions from this factory will have authorization applied.

-Before executing a query, oso consults the policy and obtains a list of conditions that must be met for an object to be authorized.
+Before executing a query, oso consults the policy and obtains a list of conditions that must be met for a model to be authorized.
 These conditions are translated into SQLAlchemy expressions and added to the query before retrieving objects from the database.